-In the event of an emergency, when temporary waiver provisions are needed, CYFD Licensing staff will provide the facility with a Waiver/Variance Request Form (see following page) in order to relocate and provide temporary shelter for children.
-If a temporary unlicensed provider is needed, the licensing authority will verify the new location meets health and safety requirements, and provide a temporary license to the new provider.
+In the event of an emergency, when temporary waiver provisions are needed, ECECD Licensing staff will provide the facility with a Waiver/Variance Request Form or Temporary Licensed Facility Waiver Request Form, whichever is appropriate (see forms on pages 32 and 33).
+The Temporary Licensed Facility Waiver Request Form, is used when an existing 3 Star center or higher wants to expand their location to meet the needs of the community., which could include relocating and providing temporary shelter for children.
+If an unlicensed provider is interested in opening a temporary site, to accommodate the needs of the community, they will need to find a 3 Star provider or higher to sponsor them under their existing license.
+The licensing authority will verify the new location meets health and safety requirements and provide a temporary license to the new provider.
 The Child Care Assistance staff determines eligibility and issues a contract agreement.